canozcivelek/lane-detection-with-steer-and-departure/README.md

 #### general_search()
 After running the slide_window_search() function, this general_search() function is now able to fill up an area around those detected lanes, again applies the second degree polyfit to the draw a yellow line which overlaps the lanes pretty well.
 This line will be used to measure radius of curvature which is essential in predicting steering angles.

+#### measure_lane_curvature()
+With information provided by the previous two functions, np.polyfit() function is used again but with the values multiplied by xm_per_pix and ym_per_pix variables to convert them from pixel space to meter space. xm_per_pix is set as 3.7 / 720 which lane width as 3.7 meters and left & right lane base x coordinates obtained from histogram corresponds to lane width in pixels which turns out to be approximately 720 pixels.
+Similarly, ym_per_pix is set to 30 / 720 since the frame height is 720.

+#### draw_lane_lines()
+From here on, some methods are applied to visualize the detected lanes and other information to be displayed for the final image.
+This particular function takes detected lanes and fills the area inside them with a green color.
+It also visualizes the center of the lane by taking the mean of left_fitx and right_fitx lists and storing them in pts_mean variable, which then is represented by a yellowish color.
+This variable is also used to calculate the offset of the vehicle to either side or of it is centered in the lane.

+#### offCenter()
+offCenter() function calculates uses pts_mean variable to calculate the offset value and show it in meter space.

+#### addText()
+Finally by adding text on final image would complete the process and the information displayed.

+#### main()
+Main function is where all these functions are called in the correct order and contains the loop to play video.